Tornado victims still rebuilding, ADRN launches fundraising effort

 "A lot of us in the Austin area are back to living our life as we should be, but we may have forgotten.
 There are hundreds of families that are not in that place," said Daniel Geraci, executive director of Austin Disaster Relief Network.

-ADRN is teaming up with Tito's for their Central Texas Tornado Fundraising Campaign.
+ADRN is teaming up with Tito's for to launch its Central Texas Tornado Fundraising Campaign.
 They hope to raise $2 million by May 6.

 The money will go directly to getting homes repaired, replacing cars, providing essentials, and also helping people navigate homeowner's insurance.
 ADRN has also partnered with a legal aid agency.